gsmitheidw/go-ssh-copy-id/README.md

 It is a static binary with no dependencies other than native ssh client that already is in modern Windows.

+An Apple OSX build has been added (because golang makes it trivial to add another build).

 ## Usage

 ```